GServlet/gservlet-api/README.md

 }
 ```

-For a deep insight of how to write your artifacts, please read the complete [documentation](https://gservlet.org/documentation).
+For a deep insight of how to write your Groovy artifacts, please read the complete [documentation](https://gservlet.org/documentation).

 ## Building from source